ImperialCollegeLondon/2020-07-13-Containers-Online/setup.md

 1. [Login to SAFE](https://safe.epcc.ed.ac.uk)
 2. Go to the Menu "Login accounts" and select "Request login account"
-3. Choose the `tc012` project “Choose Project for Machine Account” box and click "Next"
+3. In the "Project" dropdown list, choose the `tc012 - Containers for Reproducible Research - Jul 2020` project and click "Next"
 4. On the next page, the Cirrus system should be selected.
 Click "Next"
 5. Enter the username you would prefer to use on Cirrus.
 Every username must be unique, so if your chosen name is taken, you will need to choose another